 When relationship breakdowns happen within a family it's often the grandchildren and grandparents who suffer a separation, through no wish of their own.
 It's not an uncommon situation - our recent survey revealed that 14% of our users are estranged from their grandchildren.
-With so much information on the subject, it's often difficult to know where to start in terms of re-establishing that contact, so here's our guide to how it works and what you can do.
+With so much conflict and emotional distress to deal with, it's often difficult to know where to start in terms of re-establishing that contact.
+Here's our guide to how it works and what you can do.

 And do they have a right to see their grandchildren by virtue of being closely related?
 The short answer to this is, no - grandparents do not have any automatic legal rights.
 They can, however, apply for rights to see their grandchildren under the 1989 Children's Act, providing they have leave from the family courts to do so.
 David Vavrecka, a barrister at Coram Chambers, told Gransnet: "It's true that grandparents have no rights over and above anyone else.
 However, the court will take account of the connection and blood tie, and this will be an important factor when the court comes to consider whether it is in the child's best interests to order contact."

 Despite the fact that there are no automatic rights to see your grandchild, your position as a blood relative will be something that is taken into account as the court decides the outcome of the case.

 Grandparents' rights to maintain contact with their grandchildren after divorce are often a difficult issue.
 You're an important person to the children, who can help them maintain some stability at this difficult time.
 You're also less likely to be in the thick of things than the feuding parents, and hopefully they will see this and let you play your part in being there for the children at this difficult time.